RHlNO/Hydroneer-Modding-Reference/README.md

 Please do not re-post, claim ownership of, or exploit the contents of this repository in any way.
 This is meant to be a source for current and aspiring modders to learn.
 All content in this repository was previously made by Heilos, NineOClockNate, Meaf, and Rhino.

+For code reference and texturing references, check out the unreal project and substance painter files in the Resources folder.

 # Mod Indices

 One - Castle